 History Of Nijo Castle

-Nijo-jo Castle is more than 400 years old and was completed back in 1603, at the beginning of the Edo period.
+Nijo Castle, or Nijo-jo as it is called in Japanese, is more than 400 years old and was completed back in 1603, at the beginning of the Edo period.

 The Edo period also called the Tokugawa period, lasted between 1603 and 1868.
 During this period, Japan was under the rule of the Tokugawa shogunate.

 The founder of the first Shogun of the Tokugawa Shogunate, Tokugawa Ieyasu, first built Nijo Castle.
 After its finish in 1603, the castle served as the residence of the Shogun himself whenever he visited the Imperial Capital Kyoto and got the name Nijo Rikyu – Nijo Imperial Villa.

 The Nijo Zaiban samurai guards were garrisoned at the castle when the Shogun was not using the castle himself.

 As you walk around inside the main palace of Nijo Castle, you will notice that the floors make a squeaking sound as you step on it.
 You might think, “ah, that’s because they are just old and made of wood.”
 But they are squeaking on purpose.
 As a safety precaution, the Shogun had “nightingale floors” fitted in the palace.
 That way, he could easily hear intruders – clever man! 🙂